 “I see you know Kate well enough to know that you’d better bring food if you actually want to eat anything but ice cream.
 Kate, where have you been hiding this one?”

 I glared at her, smile frozen in the request she was ignoring.
 She knew I wanted her to leave, and she had no intention of honoring my wish.
 I looked to Eli, pleading for him to excuse himself.
-He only smiled, completely composed, and brushed his fingers across my cheek as I leaned over to sip my cold coffee.
+He only smiled, completely composed, and brushed his fingers across my cheek as I leaned over to sip the coffee Dee brought.
+It was cold like usual.
+Why did she always do that?

 “Kate really is an open book, isn’t she?”

 My eyes were popping out of their sockets.
-I sipped slowly on the coffee that was perfectly made.
+I grabbed the cup Eli had brought.
+I sipped slowly.
+Perfectly made.
 Of course it was.
 He had been following me for years.
 These two were the worst and I was stuck in the middle of whatever charade that was unfolding.

 “If you mean that she’s a serial dater and you’ve had enough dates with her to realize she doesn’t go grocery shopping, then yes,” Dee laughed, pushing me closer to him and making herself comfortable in my secure corner of the couch.